 All operators of UBU Environmental Ltd vehicles are required to complete a thorough 5 day induction as well as ongoing refresher training to ensure they are fully competent and meet the high standards expected by both UBU and its customers.
 Our bespoke programme of assessment ensures that anyone representing UBU has been given all the necessary training, information and instruction in relation to Health, Safety, Environment and Quality.

 As a minimum standard, our Road Sweeper operatives will have been assessed as competent in the following areas:

 - Right to work in the UK.

-- Full driving license checks including requirement for UK licence.
+- Full driving licence checks including requirement for UK license.

 - Valid and up to date CPC demonstrating continual professional driving competence.

 - Safe Systems of Work to support operatives and those working around them.

 - NVQ Level 2 in Road Sweeping and gully sucking operations.